The Future of the Manufacturing Supply Chain Workflow Reinvented

 Manufacturing Supply Chain Workflow Challenges

-Deloitte and the Manufacturing Institute (MI) reported that the U.S. manufacturing industry was looking to fill half a million job openings in 2021, with expectations for that number to continue to increase.
-It is estimated that over 2 million of those jobs are likely to remain unfilled until at least 2030 which the study warns could damage the U.S economy by up to $1 trillion.
+Deloitte and the Manufacturing Institute (MI) reported that for the future of manufacturing, the US industry will have more than 2 million of jobs unfilled until at least 2030 which the study warns could damage the U.S. economy by up to $1 trillion.